bburan/speaker-drivers/README.md

 OSH Park will print and ship three of these boards for approximately $30.

 Order the parts from the [parts list](speaker%20drivers%20part%20list.md).
+If you get a heat sink, Aavid Thermalloy 577202B00000G should fit nicely in the space allowed.

 Solder all components.
 Be sure to attach heat sinks to the current buffers.